profetia/me/src/bin/cv.typ

 == Research Experience
 #chiline()

-*Max Planck Institute for Informatics, Network and Cloud System Group* #h(1fr) 2024/08 -- 2024/12 \
+*Max Planck Institute for Informatics, Network and Cloud System Group* #h(1fr) 2024/09 -- 2024/11 \
 Research Intern, Advised by *Prof. Yiting Xia* #h(1fr) Saarbrücken, Germany
 \
 - * OpenOptics: An Open Framework for Optical Data Center Networks *
   - Modified `libvma` to implement virtual output queues and perform demand estimation on elephant flows.
-  - Built a realistic end-to-end evaluation platform for traffic-aware schedulers in DCN based on OpenOptics with Intel Tofino programmable switches, supporting typical algorithms such as c-Through and Mordia.
+  - Built a realistic end-to-end evaluation platform for traffic-aware schedulers in DCN with Intel Tofino programmable switches, enabling reliable comparisons between scheduling algorithms such as c-Through and Mordia.
 *ShanghaiTech University, Wireless and Mobile System Lab* #h(1fr) 2023/12 -- 2024/08 \
 Research Intern, Advised by *Prof. Zhice Yang* #h(1fr) Shanghai, China
 \
 - *Understanding Hybrid Scheduling in Asymmetric Processors*
-  - Proposed an eBPF-intensive scenario, common in malware analysis, to demonstrate the effectiveness of ITD updates in kernel space for the proposed ITD-guided scheduler.
+  - Identified a bottleneck scenario with eBPF-intensive workloads, common in malware analysis, for the Linux's CFS and demonstrated the effectiveness of ITD updates in kernel space for the proposed ITD-guided scheduler.
-  - Benchmarked the performance of the proposed scheduler on virtualization related and other kernel-heavy workloads.
+  - Provided a comprehensive performance benchmark of the proposed scheduler on virtualization related and other kernel-heavy workloads.
 // TODO: Replace with an official title if needed
-- *Targeted Exploitation of Vulnerabilities in a Popular Commodity LIDAR Model*
+- *Exploitation of Vulnerabilities in a Popular Commodity LIDAR Model*
-  - Evaluated existing attack methods on newer models of LIDAR and proved their ineffectiveness.
+  - Evaluated the robustness of existing attack methods on newer models of LIDAR, proving their ineffectiveness.
-  - Built an embedded device to effectively replicate the malfunction of a widely-used commodity LiDAR model.
+  - Built an adversarial device effectively replicating a malfunction of a widely-used commodity LIDAR model and used it to explore possible attack methods exploiting this vulnerability.
-  - Explored possible attack methods to exploit the vulnerability caused by the malfunction.
 - *Understanding Precision Time Protocol in Embedded Systems: A Measurement Study*
   - Migrated the Precision Time Protocol (PTP) to Bluetooth Low Energy (BLE) on embedded systems by emulating hardware PTP clock with specific counters.
   - Implemented a synchronized sound recording system across 20 devices to demonstrate the capabilities of our method.